Product Data Sheet

 HEALTH AND SAFETY

 Avoid breathing vapors or allowing epoxy-containing solvent to contact skin.
 Should this material come in contact with the skin, wash thoroughly with soap and water, not solvent.
 Unused epoxy will generate excessive heat, especially in large quantities.
 Unused epoxy should be mixed with dry sand in the container to help lower heat.
-Refer to Product Material Safety Data Sheet for complete health and safety information.
+Refer to Safety Data Sheet for complete health and safety information.